studio1902/1902/content/collections/services/en/statamic-peak.md

         content:
           -
             type: text
             text: 'Because I  use open source software myself, I think it''s nice to be able to give something back to the community.
 The kit is widely used and referenced a lot.
 I enjoy working on it.
-Besides, is there a greater honor than when others say, ''Oh that question?
+Besides, it''s awesome when others say, ''Oh that question?
 Check out this file in Peak for an example on how to do this.’'
       -
         type: set
         attrs: